redux-form/redux-form/docs/api/ReducerPlugin.md

 Rather than just using the vanilla reducer from `redux-form`, you can augment it to do other things by calling the `plugin()` function.

+Plugins receive all actions, except those targeting other forms.
+If you want plugins to receive actions from other forms, you can add the config { receiveAllFormActions: true } to reducer.plugin.

 ---

 **Note:** This is an advanced operation that allows you to modify the internal state of the `redux-form` state slice.
 You can mess things up if you are not careful.

 ---